Vestyn/rss_project/README.md

 # Disclaimer
 This project is inspired by the Mr. Robot television series.
 Feel free to use it as you see fit.

+# Note
+This project has been migrated to https://github.com/Vesytn/PythonFeedReader and is now archived at this location.
+Please visit the new location to receive the latest update!